 Mental health services at Laurier’s Student Wellness Centres include assessment, diagnosis, and treatment, using short-term, goal-directed counselling, crisis intervention, and crisis management.
 For students with ongoing or first-time mental health challenges, Laurier has a mental health nurse and case manager.
 Laurier also has a Mental Health Education Group that works to develop strategic initiatives which empower students to create innovative, peer-to-peer mental health programming.

 Laurier 101 is a collection of programs specifically tailored for incoming students that support them from the time they accept their offer until the first week of classes and beyond.
-It includes course registration webinars, the Headstart pre-orientation program, online summer orientation and orientation week.
+It includes course registration webinars, summer webinar series, Hawk Talks with senior students, and orientation week.

 Academic advising is for all students; for those facing challenges and those doing well.
 Laurier offers students the ability to visit central academic advisors, program specific faculty advisors, professional staff advisors or even their associate deans.
 Laurier’s mission is for undergraduate academic advising to support and enable students to create, refine and realize an academic plan that is informed by and aligned with their goals and aspirations, with the expectation that students are responsible for their academic path.